- Location: Raleigh, NC

 Applicants should be excited about building an effective and long lasting citizen movement for healthy communities, clean air, clean water, and sustainable living in North Carolina.
 Ideal candidates will be excited about public speaking and able to connect and communicate with passionate environmental activists, as well as business and health professionals, under-represented communities, and elected officials.

 While our primary mode of communication with activists and the public is through email and social media, the Public Outreach Organizer will be more focused on building strong relationships through phone calls, face-to-face meetings, and events.
-The Organizer will recruit, engage, and train a strong set of “offline” citizen activists and leaders, especially to develop local leaders.
+The Organizer will recruit, engage, and train a strong set of “offline” citizen activists and leaders, such as those who want to join city and county boards and commissions related to environmental and public health issues.

-- Coordinate activists to attend offline events: lead event planning and recruitment for volunteer phone banks, event tabling, lobby days, media events, town hall forums, and public comment hearings.
+- Coordinate activists to be engaged offline: lead or help with event planning, plan volunteer phone banks, coordinate event tabling, help with media events, and boost turnout to public comment hearings.

-- Facilitate organizing activist outreach to policymakers: work to generate emails, calls, and other communications with legislators and decision makers on a wide variety of top North Carolina environmental and public health issues, such as fracking, renewable energy programs, clean water protections, toxic chemical rules, coal ash clean up, landfill standards, and more.
+- Facilitate activist outreach to policymakers: help to generate emails, calls, and other communications with legislators and decision makers on a wide variety of top North Carolina environmental and public health issues, such as fracking, renewable energy programs, clean water protections, toxic chemical rules, coal ash clean up, and more.

 - BA/BS, preferably in political science, public policy, communications or environmental studies/science.